Jebaitedneko/dtb-recompiler-bash/README.md

 Manually escape any double quotes in the properties if you are planning to use double quotes anyways.

-Edit `run-dtbo.sh` and add new `push_node` function calls as needed.
+Edit `dtbo.sh` and add new `push_node` function calls as needed.

 ### Notes for those who want to adapt this for their devices

 #### 1. Edit DT match string [DTB/DTBO]

 #### [DTB]
-Edit [this string](https://github.com/Jebaitedneko/dtb-recompiler-bash/blob/master/run-dtb.sh#L8) to what your device uses.
+Edit [this string](https://github.com/Jebaitedneko/dtb-recompiler-bash/blob/master/dtb.sh#L8) to what your device uses.

 #### [DTBO]
-Edit [this string](https://github.com/Jebaitedneko/dtb-recompiler-bash/blob/master/run-dtbo.sh#L8) to what your device uses.
+Edit [this string](https://github.com/Jebaitedneko/dtb-recompiler-bash/blob/master/dtbo.sh#L8) to what your device uses.

 This can be found out easily by grabbing a DMESG from a normal boot cycle and search for any line with `(DT)` or `MACHINE`.